2025 SUMMIT

 ART IN A WORLD ON THE BRINK

-The highly anticipated Verbier Art Summit returns to Verbier, Switzerland, on 4 & 5 April, promising an inspiring gathering of creative minds.
-The 2025 Summit presents a series of Talks, Debates and a Cultural programme exploring the geopolitical, digital, human, and institutional dimensions of the art world.
+The highly anticipated Verbier Art Summit returned to Verbier, Switzerland, on 4 & 5 April, for an inspiring gathering of creative minds.
+The 2025 Summit presented a series of Talks, Debates and a Cultural programme that explored the geopolitical, digital, human, and institutional dimensions of the art world.

-This year’s edition is curated by Philip Tinari, director of the UCCA Center for Contemporary Art in China, and brings together leading artists, writers, curators and scholars to engage with the pressing theme:
+This 2025 edition, curated by Philip Tinari, director of the UCCA Center for Contemporary Art in China, brought together leading artists, writers, curators and scholars to engage with the pressing theme:

 QUARTER LIFE CRISIS